 - Increased job satisfaction due to a more positive culture

 - Increased trust in leadership; the nurses felt heard and that their concerns were being addressed

-- A more productive work environment as less time was spent on resolving conflict and bullying, and more time could be spent on patients and offering excellent care
+- A more productive work environment as less time was spent on resolving conflict and bullying, and more time could be spent on offering excellent care to patients

 The change in the work environment was so drastic, that the hospital invited Civility Partners back to offer training in two other departments where bullying had begun to take hold of the culture.